V. J. Mathai: Personal life and other pursuits

-He was the brother-in-law of K. E. Mammen, father-in-law of surgeon Thomas Thomas, and son-in-law of K. C. Eapen (of Travancore National Bank fame).
+He was the brother-in-law of K. E. Mammen, father-in-law of surgeon Thomas Thomas, and son-in-law of K. C. Eapen (of Travancore National Bank).

 Later life and death

 He was given an opportunity to procure cheap land in Dibrugarh district of Assam, where he was ostensibly running a sugarcane plantation.

 He died in Assam on 5 August 1954.

 Legacy

 In 2010, his portrait was unveiled at the Council Hall of the Ernakulam Law College.

 In 2010, the Kerala Postal Circle ran a special cover to commemorate him.

 In 2015, a road in Cochin was named after him.